 N (Nodes) 0–3

 Shows if the cancer has spread to nearby lymph nodes (small glands).
-N0 means no cancer is in the lymph nodes; N1 means cancer is in the lymph nodes around the rectum; N2 means cancer is in pelvic and/or groin lymph nodes on one side; N3 means cancer is in pelvic and groin lymph nodes on both sides.
+N0 means no cancer is in the lymph nodes; N1 means cancer is in the lymph nodes around the rectum; N2 means cancer is in pelvic and/or groin lymph nodes on one side; N3 means cancer is in pelvic and groin lymph nodes on one side, or on both sides.